bharati-21/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 ## Proof of Cluster Clean Up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**